IsmailMarmoush/sunstreet/README.md

-# Project Development has been moved To Zalando
+# Project Development has been moved To Memoria.io
-You can find it here: https://github.com/zalando/sunstreet, License Also changed to MIT
+You can find it here: https://github.com/memoria-io/sunstreet, License Also changed to MIT

 Thanks,